OpenMS/pyopenms-docs/docs/source/fragment_spectrum_generation.rst

         b2-H2O1++ is generated at m/z 123.049673158171
         [...]

-which you again can visualize with:
+which you can again visualize with:

 .. code-block:: python
+    :linenos:

+    import matplotlib.pyplot as plt
     from pyopenms.plotting import plot_spectrum
     import matplotlib.pyplot as plt

     plot_spectrum(spec2, annotate_ions=False)
     plt.show()

 .. image:: img/DFPIANGER_theo_full.png

-The first example shows how to put peaks of a certain type, y-ions in this case, into a spectrum.
-The second spectrum is filled with a complete fragment ion spectrum of all peaks (a-, b-, y-ions, precursor peaks, and losses).
+The first example shows how to put peaks of a certain type, y-ions in this case, into a mass spectrum.
+The second mass spectrum is filled with a complete fragment ion mass spectrum of all peaks (a-, b-, y-ions, precursor peaks, and losses).

 Here, from the peptide with 9 amino acids, fragments theoretically can occur in 8